 No additional information available.

-The module contains 10 lectures and is supported by a series of laboratory classes over the second five weeks of term 2, culminating in a laboratory report.
+The module contains 10 lectures and is supported by a laboratory class, that runs over the second five weeks of term 2, ending with the submission of a laboratory report.

 Assessment items, weightings and deadlines